 3) Can I pitch my tent where ever I want to?

-Yes.
-Just be aware that Europeans are conditioned by their culture.
+Yes and no. Just be aware that Europeans are conditioned by their culture.
 Europeans are, comparatively, living with many numbers of people on a small piece of land, and therefore, in my opinion, don’t like campers happily trotting around where they pick up the droppings of their leashed dogs.
 In many their opinion sleep is to be done in a house, not in the woods.
 Some people might not agree when one leaves the trodden path and does something out of the ordinary.
 The law in many European countries surely does not agree either.
 Not to be woken up by surprised shrieks of passerby’s, pitch your tent when no one sees you going to a certain spot and make sure there are no paths nearby so you won’t be surprised in the morning.
 And don’t even think of making a fire here!

 In countries with fences, where you can not do anything other than trespassing, you are doing wrong, and you might have to leave.
 If not, make sure not to leave anything behind, it speaks for itself that wrappers go with you when you leave, but don’t make the mistake to poop in the open without burying it.
 Close gates when they were closed upon entering.
 Abandoned places are fun to camp, and an abandoned house is easy to recognize when lawns have overgrown and when laundry is not out to dry.
 I always enter an abandoned place careful and examine it fully to make sure it is not used as a drug-den nor stinking toilet-pit.
 Some places attract homeless, and I naturally try not to come close to someone else’s spot.